josinovmota/0-git/files/como-desfazer-mudanças-em-um-file.md

 # How to undo change on a single file

-Let's imagine that your boss asked you to change the `main.py` file language to **Portuguese** but in the middle of the process he said "Its ok, no need to do this anymore".
+Let's imagine that your boss asked you to change the `main.py` file language to **Portuguese** but in the middle of the process he said "It's ok, no need to do this anymore".
 Now, you have to restore the file to the last commit.

-In order to do that, you'll have to restore the `main.py` file to its state before your changes.
+In order to do that, you'll have to restore the `main.py` file to its state before changes.
 The command to do this is `git restore <file-name>`:

 ```shell
 git restore main.py